Investigative journalism with community integration for a better future - we explain how the online magazine Flip works here

 We founded Flip because there are so many people who want a different, better economy.
-One that does not destroy and exploit, fuel climate change and concentrate prosperity among the few, but instead solves problems.
-But when it comes to what you can do yourself to contribute to such an economy, many are at a loss - and have the feeling that they cannot change anything on their own.
-This is where we start with Flip.
-We research what really helps - and what only greenwashing .
+One that doesn't destroy and exploit, fuel climate change and concentrate wealth among the few, but solves problems.
+However, when it comes to what one can do oneself to contribute to such an economy, many are at a loss - and have the feeling that they can't change anything on their own anyway.
+This is where we come in with Flip.
+We research what really helps - and what is just greenwashing.

 What is special about Flip and how do you differ from other platforms?

 We started last autumn as a newsletter magazine.
 You can subscribe to our bi-weekly newsletter for free on our homepage.
-In every issue we present a very specific idea that should contribute to a better economy.
+In each issue, we present a very concrete idea that should contribute to a better economy.
 This can be an initiative, a product or a petition.
-We take a very close look at these ideas, talk to the makers, but also to independent experts.
-In the end, our readers decide: is the idea a flip or a flop?
-That means: We research, really carefully and, if in doubt, for several weeks.
-We leave the assessment to the Flip community.
-This mixture of investigative, solution-oriented and participatory journalism has not yet existed in Germany.
+We take a close look at these ideas, talk to the creators, but also to independent experts.
+In the end, our readers decide: Is the idea a flip or a flop?
+That means: we research, really carefully and, if in doubt, for several weeks.
+We leave the evaluation to the Flip community.
+This mixture of investigative, solution-oriented and participatory journalism has never been seen before in Germany.

 What exactly is "investigative journalism" and why is it so important in the area of sustainability?

-Investigative journalism means that you do extensive research and bring to light things that would otherwise have remained in the dark.
-In the area of sustainability, this is important from our point of view, because many companies today give themselves a sustainable paintwork, but consumers can hardly tell: What really helps?
-And what is marketing?
+Investigative journalism means doing extensive research and bringing things to light that would otherwise have remained in the dark.
+In the field of sustainability, this is important from our point of view, because many companies today present themselves as sustainable, but consumers can hardly tell: What really helps?
+And what is just marketing?

 How do you determine the topics for the Flip newsletter?

-At the beginning we determined the topics ourselves.
-In the meantime, however, a lot of ideas have come from our readers.
+In the beginning, we decided on the topics ourselves.
+But now we also get a lot of ideas from our readers.
 That helps us a lot.
-Because of course we don't get everything.
-And in our community there are really great, smart people who have been dealing with the topic of sustainability for much longer than we have.
-We also live from your competence.
+Because of course we don't get to see everything.
+And there are really great, smart people in our community who have been dealing with the topic of sustainability for much longer than we have.
+We also live from their expertise.

-We research, the community decides: That is the principle of Flip.
+We do the research, the community decides: That is the principle of Flip.
 Each idea is rated by our readers on a scale from 1 to 10.
-The flip score results from this evaluation.
-The interplay of investigative journalism and a strong community creates a new approach to measuring the quality of ideas for a better economy.
-In the best case, this leads to more orientation and impact.
-In addition, small, good ideas become big.
+The Flip score is the result of these ratings.
+The combination of investigative journalism and a strong community creates a new approach to measuring the quality of ideas for a better economy.
+In best cases, this leads to more orientation and impact.
+Small, good ideas become big.
 And big bullshit is also named as such.

 What can we expect from you in the future?

-Our first really big research will start soon.
+Our first, really big research will start soon.
 I can't reveal much yet.
-Just this much: it's about sneakers.
-Otherwise, Flip should stand on three pillars in perspective.
-For us, the basis is reliable facts.
-That is why we do careful and critical journalism.
-Building on this, we want to bundle the power of consumers in a strong community.
+Only this much: it's about sneakers.
+Apart from that, Flip will be based on three pillars.
+The basis for us are reliable facts.
+That's why we do careful and critical journalism.
+Based on this, we want to bundle the power of consumers in a strong community.
 That is the second pillar.
-And finally, together with our users, we want to develop innovative solutions for a better economy ourselves.
-We don't yet know exactly what they will look like either.
+And finally, we want to develop innovative solutions for a better economy together with our users.
+We don't yet know exactly what these solutions will look like.
 But that's what makes it really exciting.